 Clinical signs of seizures in dogs with epilepsy can be either generalized or focal (partial) in onset.

-A generalized seizure consists of tonic (stiffening) and clonic (paddling) types of movement and the animal loses consciousness.
+Generalized seizure consists of tonic (stiffening) and clonic (paddling) types of movement, and the animal loses consciousness.
 Most generalized seizures involve loss of consciousness where the animal will be unable to respond to any sounds or visual cues.
 They may also paddle, urinate and defecate during the seizure.

 Be aware that many sudden-onset-events may be falsely identified as focal seizures.
 It is important to identify your dog’s behavior changes such as nausea, attention seeking, difficulty seeing or avoidance hiding that may occur just before or immediately following a suspected seizure.